DEPI-Digital-Marketing-Project/DEPI-Digital-Marketing-Specialist-Track-Project-YAT435B-CAI2-DRT1-S5-DEPI2-Team1/README.md

 This repository was created by Abdullah Ibrahim (**contact me** for any inquiries: [Linkedin](https://www.linkedin.com/in/abdullah1s1k/) | 01027609744)

-Note: We have not started executing the campaign yet,
+**Note1:** We have not started executing the campaign yet,
 but we have already completed the planning phase.

+**Note2:** Files related to the execution phase—such as performance metrics, KPIs, social media posts, and Canva designs—are currently in progress and will be added accordingly.

 **Disclaimer: Each team member is primarily responsible for their own work.**